 Konrad Birkenstock develops the first flexible arch support to be inserted in factory-made shoes that have become widely distributed in Germany.

-Margot enjoys immediate comfort with her first pair of Birkenstocks.
+While on vacation in Germany, Margot Fraser seeks relief from uncomfortable shoes and the tiring effects of walking all day on hard pavement.
+While visiting a spa during her vacation, someone suggests she try Birkenstock.
+Margot feels immediate comfort with her first pair of Birkenstocks.
 Moreover, she finds that the chronic foot pain she had endured for years simply vanished within months after she returned home to California.
 Convinced of their health benefits, she begins importing Birkenstock footwear to America.

+Birkenstock's popularity explodes during the 1970's.
 The Arizona, a style which has now become synonymous with the Birkenstock brand, is introduced.
-Birkenstock’s popularity explodes during the 1970’s.

 "The Birkenstock Foot Primer" by Karl Birkenstock is published with a print run of 360,000 copies.

 By the beginning of the 1980’s, Birkenstock is becoming a household name throughout the United States The continually expanding Birkenstock line now features over 40 style/color combinations.